anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 # Introduction

+The discovery of Internet services can be facilitated by the Domain Name System (DNS).
+To discover services of the constrained Internet of Things (IoT) using the DNS, two challenges must be solved.
+First, the discovery of a DNS resolver that supports DNS resolution based on secure, IoT-friendly protocols---otherwise the subsequent discovery of IoT-tailored services would be limited to resolution protocols conflicting with constrained resources.
+Second, the discovery of an IoT-friendly service beyond the DNS resolution.

-{{-svcb}} specifies the "SVCB" ("Service Binding") DNS resource records to lookup information on how to communicate with a service.
-Service Parameters (SvcParams) are used to carry that information.
-On top of that, options to discover DNS resolvers that allow for encrypted DNS resolution are specified in other document.
-These use either DNS ({{-svcb-for-dns}}, {{-ddr}}) or, in a local network, Router Advertisements or DHCP ({{-dnr}}).
-These specifications use SvcParams to carry information required for configuration of such resolvers.
+{{-svcb}} specifies the "SVCB" ("Service Binding") DNS resource record to lookup information needed to connect to a network service.
+Service Parameters (SvcParams) carry that information within the SVCB record.

+The discovery of DNS resolvers can be enabled by the DNS itself {{-svcb-for-dns}}, {{-ddr}} or, in a local network, by Router Advertisements and DHCP {{-dnr}}.
-So far, however, only DNS transfer protocols based on Transport Layer Security (TLS) are supported, namely DNS over TLS (DoT) {{-dot}}, DNS over HTTPS (DoH) {{-doh}}, and DNS over Dedicated QUIC (DoQ) {{-doq}}.
+In all theses cases, the SvcParams is used, but supports only DNS transfer based on Transport Layer Security (TLS), namely DNS over TLS (DoT) {{-dot}}, DNS over HTTPS (DoH) {{-doh}}, and DNS over Dedicated QUIC (DoQ) {{-doq}}.
+The use of DoT, DoH, or DoQ, however, is not recommended in IoT scenarios.

 DNS over CoAP {{-doc}} provides a solution for encrypted DNS in constrained environments.
-In such scenarios, the usage of DoT, DoH, DoQ, or similar TLS-based solutions is often not possible.
-The Constrained Application Protocol (CoAP) {{-coap}}, the transfer protocol for DoC, is mostly agnostic to the transport layer, i.e., CoAP can be transported over UDP, TCP, or WebSockets
-{{-coap-tcp}}, and even less common transports such as Bluetooth GATT {{-coap-gatt}} or SMS
+The Constrained Application Protocol (CoAP) {{-coap}} is mostly agnostic to the transport layer CoAP can be transported over UDP, TCP, or WebSockets {{-coap-tcp}}, and even less common transports such as Bluetooth GATT {{-coap-gatt}} or SMS {{lwm2m}} are discussed.
-{{lwm2m}} are discussed.
-A future iteration of {{-coap-indication}} will cover the selection of this transport via SVCB records.
+{{-coap-indication}} covers the selection of different CoAP transports using SVCB records.

-Furthermore, CoAP offers three security modes:
+CoAP offers three security modes:

 - **No Security:** This plain CoAP mode does not support any encryption.
 It is not recommended when using {{-doc}} but inherits core CoAP features such as block-wise transfer {{-coap-block}} for datagram-based segmentation.
 Such features are beneficial in constrained settings even without encryption.
 - **Transport Security:** CoAP may use DTLS when transferred over UDP {{-coap}} and TLS when transferred over TCP {{-coap-tcp}}.
 - **Object Security:** Securing content objects can be achieved using OSCORE {{-oscore}}.
 OSCORE can be used either as an alternative or in addition to transport security.

-  OSCORE keys have a limited lifetime and need to be set up, for example through an EDHOC key exchange {{-edhoc}}, which may use credentials from trusted ACE Authorization Server (AS) as described in the ACE EDHOC profile {{-ace-edhoc}}.
+  OSCORE keys have a limited lifetime and need to be set up.
-  As an alternative to EDHOC,
-  keys can be set up by such an AS as described in the ACE OSCORE profile {{-ace-oscore}}.
+  Keys can be received from an ACE Authorization Server (AS), as described in the ACE OSCORE profile {{-ace-oscore}}, or, alternatively to support “zero-touch”, through an EDHOC key exchange {{-edhoc}}, as described in the ACE EDHOC profile {{-ace-edhoc}}.

-The case of no security will be sufficiently covered by {{-coap-indication}}.
-{{-coap-tcp}} and {{-coap-dtls-svcb}} cover the case for transport security.
-However, there is still a gap for object security.
-This document provides a problem statement for what is needed to fill this gap.

-For simplicity, we will talk about the discovery CoAP servers in the following, even though the discovery and configuration of DoC servers over DDR and DNR is currently the main use case for this, as {{-core-rd}} already provides resource discovery, and consequently CoAP service discovery, for constrained environments.
+The SVCB-based discovery of a CoAP service in mode “no security” is covered in {{-coap-indication}}, and a CoAP service in the mode “transport security” in {{-coap-dtls-svcb}}.
+The discovery of CoAP services in mode “object security” is not specified.
+To guide future specifications, this document clarifies aspects when using SVCB in the context of CoAP and object security.

 # Terminology